mykel71/DataEngineeringComprehensible/01 - Data Engineering Basics/ETL-DWH-Datalake/05 - What is ACID properties.md

  ACID guarantees will be ensured by the most Relational Databases such as MySQL , PostgreSQL

- NoSQL databases not follows ACID instead BASE transaction model which leads eventual consistency.
+ NoSQL databases do not follow ACID instead BASE transaction model which leads eventual consistency.
 Eg: Cassandra, MongoDB